-- Make favorite cupcakes - either your own recipe or you can just use a box mix to make things easier!
+- Make your favorite cupcakes - either your own recipe or you can make a box mix to make things easier.

-- Mix icing/frosting - again, either your own recipe or use ready to use box mix.
+- Mix frosting - again, either use your own recipe or use store bought ready to use.
 You'll need both chocolate and vanilla.

-- Take a small batch of the vanilla icing and mix green food coloring until you get a good color for the Frankenstein cupcakes.
+- Take a small batch of the vanilla frosting and mix green food color into it until you get a good dark green color for the frankenstein cupcakes.

-- Put green icing into icing bag or ziplok bag with a small corner cut out and pipe onto the dark cupcakes.
+- Put green icing into a piping bag or resealable bag with a smalll corner cut out and pipe onto the chocolate cupcakes.

-- Take a white cupcake and pipe white icing on the top to form the shape of a ghost.
+- Take a vanilla cupcake and pipe white frosting on top to form the shape of a ghost.

-- Add 2 eyeballs and a chocolate chip for a ghost type mouth.
+- Add 2 eyeballs and a Herskey Kiss for a ghostly mouth.

 - Melt some white chocolate just until it is ready to drizzle.
-Drizzle onto parchment paper in the shape of a spider web.
-Make sure webs are not too big - I made this mistake this time around!
-Place the parchment paper into the refrigerator for a short while until the chocolate has hardened.
+Drizzle onto wax paper in the shape of a spider web.
+Make sure webs are not too big.
+Place the wax paper in the refrigerator for about 10 minutes to allow the chocolate to harden again.

-- Mix black food coloring into some chocolate icing to make black icing.
+- Mix black food color into some chocolate frosting to make black frosting.
 Pipe onto a chocolate cupcake and arrange the spider web on top.

 The inspiration for these decorated cupcakes came from Tessa, at Handle The Heat!